Estonian state-owned airline Nordica offers to take over Kerry to Dublin route

 Staffing had also been reduced at the airport with private agreements reached with just under ten staff, he said.

-Flights from Kerry to London, Franfurt Hahn, Faro and Alicante are set to return in July.
-The regional PSO four flights a day continued to operate throughout the Covid restrictions.
+Flights from Kerry to London, Frankfurt Hahn, Faro and Alicante are set to return in July.
+The four regional PSO flights a day continued to operate throughout the Covid restrictions.

 The airport is also trying to grow its private jet business.